thi-ng/blog/2016/20160626-generative-design-clojure.md

-A simple transformation like that can yield a quite major change in the resulting output of an otherwise unchanged process (this one inspired by my childhood hobby of taking hundreds of long exposure photos of a torch hanging in a dark room, though here we’re not using [Lissajous curves](https://en.wikipedia.org/wiki/Lissajous_curve)).
+A simple transformation like that can yield a quite major change in the resulting output of an otherwise unchanged process (this one inspired by my childhood hobby of taking hundreds of long exposure photos of a torch hanging in a dark room, though here we're not using [Lissajous curves](https://en.wikipedia.org/wiki/Lissajous_curve)).

 ![image](../assets/e7/36/01lEartUWfnpKPyD6.png)